2023 Most Popular Computer Programming Associate Degree Schools in Washington

 Read full report on Computer Programming at Bates Technical College

-Seattle Central College landed the #7 spot in the 2023 rankings for the most popular associate degree computer programming programs.
-Seattle Central is a small public school located in the city of Seattle.
+Seattle Central College did quite well in this year’s ranking of the most popular places for computer programming students to get a associate degree.
+It came in at #7 on the list.
+Seattle Central is a small public school located in the large city of Seattle.

 Women make up 80% of the programming majors at the school.

-Olympic College came in at #7 in this year’s edition of the Most Popular Computer Programming Associate Degree Schools in Washington ranking.
-OC is a small public school located in the small city of Bremerton.
+North Seattle College came in at #7 in this year’s edition of the Most Popular Computer Programming Associate Degree Schools in Washington ranking.
+North Seattle is a small public school located in the city of Seattle.

 Of the 5 students majoring in programming at North Seattle, 80% are male and 20% are female.